Family Travel to the French Riviera

 In the 1950’s, Jacques Cousteau brought a submersible craft with the intention of exploring the depths but never found the bottom.
 Years later, a probe made it to a depth of 308 meters but the spring’s source comes from somewhere even deeper.
 During periods of heavy rainfall, water gushes out at 52,000 gallons every second, making it one of the largest springs in the world.
 The entire Sorgue River is created by the spring.
 The best time to visit is the off-season when crowds are much lower.

-1. Enclave des Papes Now, you might be wondering, “Wait, you said there were only 6 departments in the PACA region… Why are we on number 7?”
-Well, in addition to the 6 departments detailed above, there is a geographic zone in the Drôme department of the Auvergne-Rhône-Alpes region that belongs to the department of Vaucluse.
+1. Enclave des Papes Now, you might be wondering, “Wait, you said there were only 6 departments in the PACA Region… Why are we on number 7?”
+Well, in addition to the 6 departments detailed above, there is a geographic zone in the Drôme department of the Auvergne-Rhône-Alpes Region that belongs to the department of Vaucluse.
 Together, these 4 towns of Visan, Richerenches, Grillon, and Valréas make up the Enclave des Papes zone.
 It is quite an unusual situation that dates back to when the popes still lived in Avignon.

 Pope John XXII was traveling from Lyon to Avignon after his election in 1317 and became very ill.
 He tasted the wine of Valréas and healed quickly.
 His conclusion was that the wine was miraculous!
 In order to have the healing wine available, he purchased Valréas and its vineyards.
 Later, the territory expanded to include Richerenches, Visan, and Grillon.
 The pontifical administration looked into purchasing the strip of land that separated it from what is now Vaucluse but the King of France refused to sell it.